Italy scorns Indian decision to try marines with anti-piracy law

 The case has become a sensitive political issue in both countries.
 In India, supporters of harsh penalties for the marines have marched on the streets, while in Rome the lights illuminating the Colosseum were turned off last year in a protest demanding the two be allowed to return home.

-On Friday, India’s attorney general said the Italians would be tried under an anti-piracy and anti-terrorism act that provides for capital punishment, but that death sentences would be excluded as a possible penalty.
+On Friday, India’s attorney general said the Italians would be tried under an anti-piracy and anti-terrorism act that provides for capital punishment, but that death sentences would be excluded as a possible sentence.

 Italy’s justice minister responded by saying the Rome government would fight the use of the law in all ways possible.